shree675/Rate-Limiter-Go/README.md

 ## Usage

+Start the HTTP server at 8080:
 ```bash
 go run .
 ```

-This will start the HTTP server at 8080.
+Run a sample script to simulate concurrent requests to see the rate limiting in action:
 ```bash
 ./test.sh
 ```

-This is a sample script to simulate concurrent requests to see the rate limiting in action.